COAL STACKER DISMANTLING

 As such, all works were conducted under the direct Supervision of our Director Robert Brady, working in conjunction with a full-time Protection Officer and in strict adherence to the requirements of SafeWork NSW and the Country Regional Rail Network.

-These works were excecuted over a period of 8 months, within an environment laden with highly combustible residual materials.
+These works were executed over a period of 8 months, within an environment laden with highly combustible residual materials.
 All activities were successfully completed without major incident, and without any disruption to the critical rail services.